-The first reason is that a browser extension will only protect traffic that goes through that browser.
-However, if you’re using a streaming service, that traffic won’t be encrypted, which means that you won’t be able to access foreign content and that companies can still collect a lot of data about you.
+The first reason is that a browser extension will only protect traffic through that browser.
+However, if you’re using a streaming service, that traffic won’t be encrypted, which means that you won’t access foreign content and that companies can still collect a lot of data about you.

 The other big issue with browser-based VPNs and plugins is that they are usually free.
 Why is that a bad thing?
 We’ll get to that in a moment!